 “Yes, your majesty,” the other woman said as she bowed to her queen and then they started moving again.
-As the United Kingdom of Zalta flourished the Zaltaen Parliament, like all politicians, eroded the power of the monarchy to be little more than a figurehead position so as to increase their personal power base.
-While doing so, many of the common folk were increasingly getting frustrated with the constant corruption that was commonplace in parliament and the queen took notice to the plight of the people.
-Over the many previous centuries, the kings and queens fought against the trend to weaken the power of the Crown at times but too many weak monarchs in between the strong ones gave the parliament the ability to strip even more power from the monarchy.
+As the United Kingdom of Zalta flourished the members of the Zaltaen Parliament, like all politicians, eroded the power of the monarchy to be little more than a figurehead position so as to increase their personal power base.
+While doing so, many of the common folk became increasingly getting frustrated with the constant corruption that was commonplace in parliament.
+Over the many previous centuries, the kings and queens fought against the trend to weaken the power of the Crown at times but too many weak monarchs in-between the strong ones gave parliament the ability to strip even more power from the monarchy.
 From the moment that Raina had the crown placed on her head, she began planning to reverse that trend.
 The Zaltaen people found themselves on the edge of a precipice in their war and she felt it was high time that the people found a strong leader to guide them through the dark times ahead.

 Not too far ahead stood four more knights, these being only Queen’s Guard and not the Queen’s Own, standing against the walls next to the double doors leading to the throne room.
 The huge wooden and iron doors with iron hinges stood for centuries without changing.
 A few bullet holes pockmarked its polished surface and there were still streaks of dried blood on the wall beside the doors indicative of the fighting that occurred in the castle itself many centuries ago.